abdulbadii/history-tidying/README.md

 Show the next 25?
 (Enter: abort, Up: from end/newer, Down: from begin, [-]n[-][n] erase by number n or range n-n, Others as deletion substring)

 - hit Enter then it will exit back to shell prompt
-- or hit Up key, will show continuation of line 367 upwardly to less number, which is line 358 - 366
+- or hit Up key, will show continuation of line 367 upwardly to less number, which is line 342 - 366
-- or hit Down key, it'll show beginning of history line 1 - 13, and next Down is the continuation of line 13: line 14 - 26
+- or hit Down key, it'll show beginning of history line 1 - 25, and next Down is the next 25: line 26 - 50
 - or put in numbers such as 367 or 371-373, it will remove lines 367 or 371, 372, 373.
 Likewise is for reverse order entry 375-371
 - or put in dash then a number such as -99, it will remove the last 99 lines
 - or could even be put multi numbers in single entry line: 367-369 377, would clear such history number at once